DenisVershkov/usefull-react-hooks-and-utils/README.md

 ```
 ### Usage

-It's used just like React.useState, except it takes two arguments: a default value, and a key:

 ```javascript
 const SomeComponent() {
   const [person, setPerson] = useStickyState('Josh Comeau', 'the-creator-of-this-hook');
 }
 ```
+It's used just like React.useState, except it takes two arguments: a default value, and a key.
 The second argument, key, will be used as the localStorage key.
 It's important that each useStickyState instance uses a unique value.

 ### `Quick typescript note`
 This hook is not strictly typed and simply infers the type of the value passed in.